nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `ViewCommand` and `ViewCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-User should see the UI as shown below after entering `View 1`
+User should see the UI as shown below after entering `view 1`  (The command shown in Command Box is re-inputted for the sake of clarity.
+After entering the command, command should be cleared)
 ![View](images/viewState.png)

 Step 3.
 The user can then read or process the information stored for the viewed person.